-The Green Iguana also has very sharp teeth that are capable of shredding leaves and even human skin.
-These teeth are shaped like a leaf, broad and flat, with serrations on the edge.
-The teeth are situated on the inner sides of the jawbones which is why they are hard to see in smaller specimens.
+The Green Iguana also has very sharp teeth that can literally shred leaves and even human skin.
+Those teeth are broad, flat and leaf-shaped, with serrations on the edge.
+They are situated on the inner sides of the jawbones which is why they are hard to see in smaller specimens.
 Individuals could reach 25 years in age.

 The ground colour of the Green Iguana may vary depending of the geographical range.
-It becomes darker with age and gets dark stripes on the side of the body and on the tail.
-Female and juvenile male iguanas are much brighter than an adult male.
+It becomes darker with age and gets dark stripes on the side of the body and the tail.
+Female and juvenile male iguanas are much brighter than adult males.

 Green Iguanas are very diurnal and also arboreal.
 They live in the light-shade mosaic of trees alongside rivers, lakes and mangrove swamps, as well as in relatively open, arid areas if food resources are sufficient.

-The species is herbivore with a diet that includes leaves, flowers, and fruits of a wide range of shrubs and trees.
-Juvenile Iguanas will more easily feed on insects, spiders, eggs and small vertebrates.
+The species is herbivore with a diet that includes leaves, flowers, and fruits from a wide range of shrubs and trees.
+On the other hand, juvenile Iguanas easily feed on insects, spiders, eggs and small vertebrates.

 Green iguanas are oviparous.
 The female Green Iguana lays clutches of 20 to 70 eggs once per year during a synchronised nesting period.
 After egg laying, there is no parental protection apart from defending the nesting burrow during excavation.

-The hatchlings emerge from the nest after 10–15 weeks of incubation.
+Hatchlings emerge from the nest after 10–15 weeks of incubation.
 Once hatched, young iguanas look similar to adults iguanas in colour and shape.
-However, they look alike adult females much more than males and lack dorsal spines.
+However, they look much more like adult females than males and lack dorsal spines.

 Famous places where you’ll find the Green Iguana in Guadeloupe Archipelago